 Modelling a type that can come in different forms, each with their own state, is a really handy language feature.
 We will look into how and when Kotlin sealed classes can be used and look at some use cases for them!

-Using lazy in Kotlin to bind Android views
+Using Kotlin to bind Android views

 Adding Continuous Integration to your Android project